Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid: Supplementary Material for ``Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid"

 Substituting Eq.~(\ref{eqn5-28}) into Eq.~(\ref{eqn5-18}), we finally obtain the effective action for $N_C$, $N_S$, $\tilde{\psi}$ and $\tilde{\varphi}_0$:

 where we recover $\hbar$ as base unit of the action, unit charge $e$ in front of $V_C$ and $V_S$, and the inverse of magnetic flux unit $e/\hbar c$.
+This is exactly Eq.~(13) in the main text.
 A variation of the effective action with respect to these variables lead to the spin-charge coupled Josephson equations:

 Under the Wick rotation from the imaginary time to the real time,

 we obtain